arne-schroppe/entitas/IDEAS.md

-Entitas Ideas
+Roadmap
 ====

+### 0.0.5

 Performance optimizations

-- get rid of ESChangedEntity

-Unsorted list of ideas for Entitas, we need to find a place to discuss them.

-- Enity should have an ID (object id is enough)
+- Write Tests to measure performance
+- Switch to C++ datastructures

+### 0.1.0

+Improve usability:
 - Rename defineComponent Macro to defineLocalVariableComponent or delete it completely
 - Entities should be renamed to EntityRepository after DDD concepts
-- Add the singleton Macro so you can reuse (Tag) Components
-- Create ES.h file witch contains all public .h files
+- Rename Component to Attribute
+- Make (Tag) Attributes Singletons
 - Create internal folder witch will contain all +Internal Categories
+- get rid of ESCollection
+- get rid of ESChangedEntity
 - Move internal API to internal Categories
-- EntityRepository could reuse deleted Entities.
+- introduce sharedRepository or repositoryByName:(NSString*)
+- Create ES.h file witch contains all public .h files